prb112/healthcare-serverless/docs/index.md

 1. Connect with the IBM Cloud CLI and OpenShift CLI
 2. Clone the repo
 3. Download and Load the Project
-4. Modify the Serverless project
+4. Review the Serverless project
 5. Build the Serverless project
 6. Push to the OpenShift Container Registry
 7. Create the OpenShift Serverless service